 Annual Incentive.
 The Compensation Committee believes that a significant proportion of total cash compensation for executive officers should be subject to attainment of specific Company financial performance.
 This approach creates a direct incentive for executive officers to achieve desired performance goals and places a significant percentage of each executive officer's compensation at risk.
-Consequently, each year the Compensation Committee establishes potential bonuses for executive officers annual bonuses for 2014 were reasonable as compared to amounts paid by companies of similar size.
+Consequently, each year the Compensation Committee establishes potential bonuses for executive officers based on the Company's achievement of certain financial performance.
+The Compensation Committee believes that executive officer annual bonuses for 2015 were reasonable as compared to amounts paid by companies of similar size.